NativeScript/docs-v7/ui/dialogs.md

 });
 ```

-> The dialog result argument is boolean.
+> The dialog result argument is Boolean.
 The result is __true__ if the dialog is closed with the OK button.
 The result is __false__ if closed with the Cancel button.
 The result is undefined if closed with a neutral button.

 ## Prompt